bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 Before connecting SAML SSO to your Organization, make sure:

 * An Azure AD administrator who is logged into Azure AD is at hand.
-* Your account on Bitrise has an Org with [Org Elite or Velocity plan](https://www.bitrise.io/pricing).
+* Your account on Bitrise has an Org with [the Velocity plan](https://www.bitrise.io/pricing).
 If it doesn’t have an Org, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for existing and brand new Orgs on Bitrise.
 * As with other [Org management actions](/team-management/organizations/members-organizations/), only the Org owner can set up SAML SSO to a Bitrise Org.

 ## Navigating to the Single Sign-On page of Bitrise